ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Design --> Security and Privacy --> Security and Sessions`: Allow members to change their username
+**Also found in CP:** :menuselection:`Design --> Security and Privacy --> Security and Sessions`: :ref:`Allow members to change their username <allow-member-username-label>`

 app_version
 -----------

-The currently installed ExpressionEngine version.
+The installation's ExpressionEngine version.

 .. warning:: This configuration variable is automatically set by the
-    system and should not be modified.
+    system and **should not be modified**.

 auto_assign_cat_parents
 -----------------------

-If the :ref:`Auto-Assign Category Parents <auto-assign-categoryP-label>` option is set to "yes", when new entries that contain category assignments are submitted, the "parent" category of any sub-categories will be automatically assigned.
-If set to "no", the entry will only be assigned to the child category.
+Set whether to assign an entry to both the selected category and its parent category.

 ========= ===========
-Values    Behavior
+Value     Behavior
 ========= ===========
+``y``     Entry will be assigned to the selected category and its parent
+          category
-``y``     The "parent" category will be automatically assigned ``n``     Entry will only be assigned to the child category
+``n``     Entry will only be assigned to the selected category
 ========= ===========

 Example Usage::